Jarju-10x/C_Project_1/README.md

    - The program will validate the words entered by the player to ensure they are valid and can be formed using the given letters.
    - It will use the `ctype.h` library to check for valid characters and `string.h` library for string manipulation.

-3. Word Scoring:
-   - The program will assign scores to words entered by the player based on their length or complexity.
-   - It will provide feedback on the score achieved for each word entered.

-4. Timer and Time Limit:
-   - The program will utilize the `time.h` library to implement a timer for the game.
-   - It will set a time limit for the player to come up with as many words as possible.

-5. Leaderboard:
-   - The program can keep track of high scores and display a leaderboard showing the top scores achieved by players.

-_This is my simple practice project to use the libraries functions in C programming language_
 >>>>>>> 5850dc981bfeb1afdc0ed84ca784dc5bf488cdfb